Qloapps/qloapps-docs/docs/database/db-class.md

 /** @var bool */
 $db->execute($request);
 ```
-This will return an bool whether a query is executed successfully or not.
-This function shoul does not be used for select queries.
+This will return a boolean whether a query is executed successfully or not.
+This function should not be used for select queries.

 ### Insert a row in the database
 ```php